 - Prevention is best!
 As well as keeping a close eye on your builder using smart concealed tech, there are other ways you can protect yourself against rogue tradespeople.
 It all starts with identifying potential warning signs, such as a tradesperson:

 - Being unwilling to put a quote or estimate in writing

-- Gives you estimated prices that are significantly lower than others youve received
+- It gives you estimated prices that are significantly lower than others you've received

 - Being unwilling to provide references

-- Providing no details about their business or gives you inaccurate information about who they work for
+- Providing no details about their business or giving you inaccurate information about who they work for

 - Demands full or even part payment upfront

 - Claims to belong to an official trade association when they dont

 When hiring anyone to work on your home or business, dont be afraid or intimidated to take your time and check all the details.
 Ask for references, get everything in writing and only pay in full once you're satisfied with the work and receive a receipt or invoice.
 If in doubt, steer clear!